zorroforever/ishigawa/docs/user-guide/introduction.md

 MicroMDM can enable disk encryption and escrow a secret, but it has no option for storing that secret on the server.

 Dynamic enrollment / user authentication workflows belong in an external service.
-MicroMDM serves the exact same enrollment profile at the `/mdm/enroll` server endpoint.
+MicroMDM serves the exact same enrollment profile at the `/mdm/enroll` server endpoint for every device.
 It also does not care about how the enrollment is protected from unauthorized devices.
 The number of possible workflows are infinite, and the recommendation is to point the devices at a separate URL for serving the enrollment profile.

 As you see, MicroMDM itself lacks many features that are usually present in device management products.
 But it also exposes a low level API that would allow an organization to build a product that is highly custom to ones environment.
-Over time, the community will likely share solutions that depend on MicroMDM but expose higher level workflows.
+Over time, the community will likely share solutions that depend on MicroMDM and expose higher level workflows.

-*Before using MicroMDM, consider that there are a number of commerial products like Airwatch, SimpleMDM and Fleetsmith.
-These solutions might fit your needs already and employ developers dedicated to this problem.
+*Before using MicroMDM, consider that there are a number of alternative, commercial products like Airwatch, SimpleMDM and Fleetsmith that might already fit your needs.
+Importantly, the companies behind these products employ developers dedicated to the development of their products.
 It is probably not a good idea to deploy MicroMDM as a cost cutting option, as the money you save will likely go towards hiring emplyees with the required domain knowledge and development expertise.*

 # Apple Requirements

 If you've decided to run an instance of MicroMDM in your organization, there are a few Apple specific requirements you need to meet.
 First, you need to [enroll](https://developer.apple.com/programs/enterprise/enroll/) your organization in the Apple Developer Enterprise Portal.
-Enrolling costs $299/year and requires that you have a DUNS number.
+Enrolling costs $299/year and requires that your organization have a [DUNS](https://en.wikipedia.org/wiki/Data_Universal_Numbering_System) number.
 Once signed up, or during the verification process in the first step, you need to ask Apple to enable the `MDM CSR` option.
 This option enables the signing of the APNS Push Certificate.
 The MDM CSR is typically reserved for commercial vendors, but Apple should enable it for you once you specify that you intend to use it for managing your company owned devices.

 Finally, familiarize yourself with the [education](https://www.apple.com/education/it/) or [business](https://www.apple.com/business/it/) programs and enroll in Apple School/Business Manager(ABM).
 While MicroMDM does not require that you use the [deployment programs](https://support.apple.com/en-ca/HT204142) to enroll your devices, this is an increasingly popular option for enterprise deployments.

 # Requirements for running MicroMDM

 MicroMDM is a web server which handles connections from Apple Devices and exposes an authenticated web API for operators and other services to interact with the enrolled devices.
-If configured, the server also syncs device records and profiles with ABM.
+If configured to do so, the server also syncs device records and profiles with ABM.

 The web server component is built into the `micromdm` binary, and launched with `micromdm serve [flags]`.
 For convenience, a second binary `mdmctl` is also provided and can be used to interact with the API.
 It does not implement _all_ the API endpoints, but should support most actions an administrator needs.